chriswong-6/Homepage.github.io/_pages/about.md

 2024 Fall Phd application
 ======
 I am looking for prospective Phd degree in 2024 fall!
 I also looking for research opportunities in the area of cloud computing, network or resilient/scalable system for volunteer.
-If you need RA, send email to me please.
+If you need RA, feel free to contact me via email.